jona04/scripts-fpa/README.md

 This will run the two set of tests.
 They can take many hours to complete.

-The first tests set, located at tests/ synthetic_benchmark directory, is the random test described in Section 4.1 of the manuscript.
-The second test is based on the Section 4.2.
+After run the command from the directory root_find_algorithms/tests/, a .tex file inside of test_results/ will be created contained the tables according to Section 4.1 of the manuscript.

+After run the command from the directory state_of_the_art_algorithms/tests/, a .tex file inside of test_results/ will be created contained the tables according to Section 4.2 of the manuscript.

 ## Compilation